 What are other factors to consider?

 Some developers may offer rebates on the cost of their product.
 The durable gene or cell therapy may also be covered by stop loss or reinsurance, requiring only payment of the agreed upon deductible.
-The PMPM estimate provided by the tool will be decreased when these offsets are available.
+The PMPM estimate generated by the Individual Indication tool may be decreased when these offsets are included.
+However, payment timing should be considered as rebates and secondary insurance claims reimbursement may lag months after the time therapy payment is required.

-The estimates produced by the Therapy Impact Model tool should be used to inform strategic assessments, but with appropriate appreciation for the challenges of estimating a new-to-world class of therapies.
+Any financial impact estimates created may be used to inform strategic assessments, but with appropriate appreciation for the challenges of estimating a new-to-world class of therapies.
 We advise each organization to conduct its own more detailed operational analysis before making final decisions.

 Ability to address risks through current approaches